Join the CRC Team

 Internship Positions

-Advocacy Internship Academic Year
+Advocacy Internship, Academic Year (January 2025)

 We envision a Colorado where human service nonprofits are actively engaged in nonpartisan advocacy and civic engagement.
 We strive towards a state in which the political power and influence of the nonprofit sector is strengthened.
 We seek to empower and train marginalized communities to have a voice about the policy decisions that affect them most.
 We envision the individual power of people combined with the collective power of the sector, to help create more healthy and just communities for all.